apache/superset/RELEASING/release-notes-4-0/README.md

 As with any Superset version upgrade, the process is simple in the broadest strokes, as outlined in the documentation.
 However, as with any upgrade, we expect to see numerous speed bumps along that path depending on your configuration, your infrastructure, your databases in use, and other customizations/configurations.
 To make a safe leap to this version, we'd suggest the following steps:

 - Back up your databases
-- Carefully read `CHANGELOG.md` for all the incremental changes in this version (and prior versions, between your current installation and 4.0.0).
+- Carefully read `CHANGELOG.md` for all the incremental changes in this version (and any prior versions between your current installation and 4.0.0).
 - Similarly, review `UPDATING.md` to keep an eye out for all changes that have been explicitly marked as breaking changes.
 - Adjust your feature flags and configurations to meet your feature requirements and preferences.
 - Execute the migrations